msimecek/Chatbot-Student-Workshop/README.md

 In order for the bot to function, it remains below in the *MessageReceivedAsync()* to add a method `ShowRandomFaceAsync()`.

-### Show Random Face
+### ShowRandomFace

-In this helper method we want to randomly select one from the list of faces, assemble the ImageCard and send it to the user.
+In this helper method we want to randomly select one from the list of faces, assemble the *ImageCard* and send it to the user.

 ```c#
 private async Task ShowRandomFaceAsync(IDialogContext context)